Medic

 Learning pathways

 The NZDF is pleased to be partnering with Auckland University of Technology (AUT) to deliver training to our medics.
-This will see them studying towards a Level 6 Diploma in Paramedic Science and a Level 7 Graduate Certificate in Health Science.
+This will see them completing a Level 6 Diploma in Paramedic Science and a Level 7 Graduate Certificate in Health Science.

 Career progression and training